iyobo/jollofjs/packages/isvalid/README.md

 ###### Asynchronous Functions

-An asynchronous default functions works using a callback.
+An asynchronous default function works using a callback.

     {
         "created": {